 Chairman of Leadership Council

-Greg Baroni is the founder and CEO of Attain, as well as the Chairman of the WashingtonExec Leadership Council.
-Mr. Baroni spent the past seven years serving in a leadership capacity at Unisys Corporation.
-He served in both an officer role as a corporate senior vice president and in an operational leadership role as president, Federal Systems and Global Public Sector.
+Greg Baroni is the founder and CEO of Attain, as well as the chair of the WashingtonExec Leadership Council.
+He served in a leadership capacity at Unisys Corp. as well as in both an officer role as a corporate senior vice president and in an operational leadership role as president of Federal Systems and Global Public Sector.
 In these roles, he was responsible for a worldwide business comprised of six geographic regions and the U.S. Federal Systems group.
 Under his leadership, these business units achieved extraordinary results.
 During his tenure, the Federal Systems group doubled its revenue while achieving industry standard operating margins.

 Navigating to Industry Seminar Chairman

-Mark Chadason is the chairman of the Navigating to Industry Seminar Council.
-Previously, Chadason was the Senior Vice President of the National Security Group for MacAulay-Brown, Inc. (MacB).
-In this role, Chadason was responsible for managing and cultivating relationships with National Intelligence, Homeland Security and Defense Intelligence customers throughout the United States.
+Mark Chadason is the chair of the Navigating to Industry Seminar Council.
+Previously, he was the senior vice president of the National Security Group for MacAulay-Brown, Inc. In this role, Chadason was responsible for managing and cultivating relationships with national intelligence, homeland security and defense intelligence customers throughout the United States.

-Prior to joining MacB, Chadason was Senior Vice President of the Space, Security, Cyber and Intelligence (SSCI) Business Unit at ManTech International.
-As head of SSCI, Chadason managed four major divisions that focused on mission support to CIA, DIA, DNI, DoD, NRO, NSA, additional Intelligence Community agencies and several military commands.
+Prior to joining MacB, Chadason was SVP of the Space, Security, Cyber and Intelligence Business Unit at ManTech International.
+As head of SSCI, Chadason managed four major divisions that focused on mission support to CIA, DIA, DNI, DOD, NRO, NSA, additional intelligence community agencies and several military commands.
 In this position, Chadason was responsible for 1,300 employees with annual revenue of over $250 million.
-He also served as executive officer of the Special Programs Oversight Committee (SPOC) on ManTech’s Board of Directors, where he was responsible for the oversight of a large number of special access and highly sensitive or hazardous programs.
+He also served as executive officer of the Special Programs Oversight Committee on ManTech’s board of directors, where he was responsible for the oversight of a large number of special access and highly sensitive or hazardous programs.
 Chadason is a member of the INSA Executive Committee.

 Chairman of Intelligence Council

-Orlando Figueredo serves as vice president and segment leader for Consulting and Intelligence business unit within the U.S. Public Sector (USPS) region of Enterprise Services.
-He is responsible for managing business performance and ensuring delivery excellence for Intelligence Community accounts, the integration of consulting services across the USPS account portfolio, and the development of growth strategies that expand market share through best-in-class solutions focused squarely on helping our clients achieve winning mission and policy outcomes.
+Orlando Figueredo serves as vice president and segment leader for Consulting and Intelligence business unit within the U.S. Public Sector region of Enterprise Services.
+He is responsible for managing business performance and ensuring delivery excellence for intelligence community accounts, the integration of consulting services across the USPS account portfolio, and the development of growth strategies that expand market share through best-in-class solutions focused squarely on helping clients achieve winning mission and policy outcomes.

-Figueredo joined HP in 2001 and has held a number of key sales, management and operations positions, affording him extensive experience directing sales and delivery teams, and leading efforts to provide technology consulting and thought leadership across market-leading business streams such as Cloud, datacenter transformation and Green IT.
+Figueredo joined HP in 2001 and has held a number of key sales, management and operations positions, and leading efforts to provide technology consulting and thought leadership across market-leading business streams such as cloud, data center transformation and green IT.

-Figueredo joined HP after a 22 year career in the U.S. Air Force (USAF) where he served as a communications computer officer.
+Figueredo joined HP after a 22-year career in the U.S. Air Force, where he served as a communications computer officer.
 During his Air Force career, he occupied notable leadership positions including staff assignments to the National Security Council leading research and development for the Systems and Technical Planning Directorate; and chief of Information Services at the USAF Special Operations School.
 He retired from the USAF in 2001.

 Chairman of Big Data Council

-A retired Navy Captain, Mr. White has over 35 years of experience working in national security.
-Prior to Sotera, Mr. White was Chief Technology Officer at Wyle Information Systems where he was responsible for developing go-to-market solutions.
-Prior to Wyle IS, Mr. White was VP and Managing Partner for Navy, Justice and Intelligence Community Accounts with Gartner Federal Consulting group.
+A retired Navy Captain, White has over 35 years of experience working in national security.
+Prior to Sotera, White was CTO at Wyle Information Systems, tasked with developing go-to-market solutions.
+Prior to Wyle IS, White was VP and managing partner for Navy, Justice and intelligence community Accounts with Gartner Federal Consulting group.

-Mr. White has directed the operations of the U.S. Navy Headquarters Network, and assisted in developing requirements for the Navy Marine Corps Intranet (NMCI).
-Following retirement from the U.S. Navy Mr. White managed the operations of the Defense Advanced Research Projects Agency (DARPA) information technology infrastructure and developed a Business Intelligence solution for the Office of Naval Research (ONR).
+White has directed the operations of the U.S. Navy Headquarters Network and assisted in developing requirements for the Navy Marine Corps Intranet.
+Following retirement from the U.S. Navy.
+White managed the operations of the Defense Advanced Research Projects Agency IT infrastructure and developed a business intelligence solution for the Office of Naval Research.

 Founding Chairman of Big Data Council

-Previously Dr. Shiffman served as Senior Vice President & General Manager at L-3 Communications.
-While at L-3, Dr. Shiffman developed a global strategy and an organizational design for a $4 billion business group to diversity into new security markets, and he turned around a $100 million business unit by focusing business structure, processes, and human capital on risk management and resiliency solutions.
+Previously, Shiffman served as SVP and general manager at L-3 Communications.
+While at L-3, Shiffman developed a global strategy and an organizational design for a $4 billion business group to diversity into new security markets, and he turned around a $100 million business unit by focusing business structure, processes, and human capital on risk management and resiliency solutions.

-His government series includes the Department of Homeland Security, Capitol Hill, and the Department of Defense.
-As the Chief of Staff at US Customs and Border Protection, the help manage the most complex unification under DHS creating the largest law enforcement agency in the United States.
-Dr. Shiffman led many border security and facilitation policy initiatives, including the Secure Border Initiative Working Group which successfully re-engineered border enforcement and security processes.
+As the chief of staff at Customs and Border Protection, he helped manage the most complex unification under DHS creating the largest law enforcement agency in the United States.
+Shiffman led many border security and facilitation policy initiatives, including the Secure Border Initiative Working Group, which successfully re-engineered border enforcement and security processes.
 He also supported the development of the department’s first framework for risk metrics.

 Chairman of General Managers Council

-Prior to Vencore’s acquisition of QinetiQ NA in May 2014, John was the Executive Vice President and General Manager for Mission Solutions servicing Civilian, Homeland, Intelligence, and Defense programs and acting President of Cyveillance Inc. Prior to his operational role, John led QNA’s Business Development team.
-Prior to QinetiQ, from 2010 to 2011, John led Federal Business for Global Crossing (GLBC) which was a rapid-growth element highly valued in the 2011 sale of GLBC to Level 3 Communications.
-John has extensive experience in systems integration, software, telecommunications and cyber security services to Federal and Commercial clients.
+Prior to Vencore’s acquisition of QinetiQ NA in May 2014, Sutton was the EVP and GM for Mission Solutions servicing Civilian, Homeland, Intelligence, and Defense programs and acting president of Cyveillance Inc. Prior to his operational role, Sutton led QNA’s Business Development team.
+Prior to QinetiQ, from 2010 to 2011, Sutton led federal business for Global Crossing, which was a rapid-growth element highly valued in the 2011 sale of GLBC to Level 3 Communications.
+John has extensive experience in systems integration, software, telecommunications and cyber security services to federal and commercial clients.

 As a Partner with IBM Global Business Services, Lori Victor Feller serves as the US Public Sector and Healthcare Apple Partnership Leader.
 In this role, she is responsible for the Apple relationship and building IBM’s capabilities, sales, and delivery organization for this strategic alliance across the Federal, State, and Local Government, Education, and Healthcare industries.
 Previously Lori served as the first Public Sector IBM Interactive Experience and Mobile/Social Business Leader, establishing the sales and delivery organization for this important new and emerging business.